Amsterdam

 What do expats find most challenging?

 "The rainy weather was distressing to me.
 Getting to know Dutch people can be difficult depending upon where you live.
 The Dutch don't like to "think outside the box".
 The most common phrase I heard was "That's not possible".
-It drove me crazy," wrote one member in Amsterdam.
+It drove me crazy," said one expat who made the move to Amsterdam.

 Is there a lot of crime in Amsterdam?